Essential difference between 2D and 3D from the perspective of real-space renormalization group: Conclusion and remarks

+We have demonstrated that the entanglement-entropy area laws offer a unified framework for understanding the properties of the block-tensor map in TNRG.
+They indicate how large the RG approximation errors are and how they change with respect to the RG step.
+They help diagnose whether the block-tensor map leads to correct RG flows, or specifically, whether it exhibits any critical fixed-point tensor.
+Moreover, it indicates the location of microscopic information, and thus can help guide the design of a more efficient TNRG map.

-\textit{Conclusion and remarks}---The entanglement entropy area law is an impediment to 3D block transformation in tensor-network representation.
+In 3D, the entanglement-entropy area law is an impediment to a block transformation in tensor-network representation.
 A similar difficulty of a logarithmic growth of entanglement~\cite{vidal2003} arises in 2D criticality.
 Many advanced 2D TNRG schemes~\cite{gu-wen2009,tnr2015,tnr-plus2017,loop-tnr2017,gilt2018,harada2018,fet2018} applicable to criticality have been proposed, all striving to filter the remnant entanglement.
 Yet an entanglement-filtering-enhanced 3D TNRG scheme is still missing, even though the linear growth of entanglement in 3D systems, no matter critical or not, is worse.
-We must stress here that in 2D, the entanglement filtering was luxury for better accuracy, whereas it is basic necessity in 3D for any sensible RG\@.
-All existing 3D TNRG schemes~\cite{hotrg2012,atrg2020,triadtrg2019,Kadoh_2022} are variations of the simple block-tensor idea.
+After the proposal of the first 3D block-tensor scheme, the higher-order tensor renormalization group (HOTRG)~\cite{hotrg2012}, many attempts to develop the 3D TNRG~\cite{atrg2020,triadtrg2019,Kadoh_2022} focus on reducing its computational complexity.
+However, it is not a higher computational complexity\footnote{ The HOTRG has computational complexity $O(\chi^7)$ in 2D and $O(\chi^{11})$ in 3D. } but the overflow of the microscopic entanglement that makes the 3D problem qualitatively different from the 2D one.
+We must stress here that in 2D, the entanglement filtering was luxury for better accuracy, whereas it is basic necessity in 3D for any apt TNRG scheme\@.
 Entanglement filtering in 3D should be manipulation of the tensor network to renormalize out the pre-factor $\alpha$ of the 3D area law in Eq.~\eqref{eq:area3dcft}; this indicates that the EDL structure in Fig.~\ref{fig:edl} provides a good guidance for the design of a better 3D TNRG.
 In Ref.~\cite{Lyu:Kawashima:2024}, we propose a 3D entanglement-filtering scheme that can clear up the EDL structure, as well as a ``sphere-like'' structure~\cite{gilt2018}.
 Numerical results on the 3D Ising model suggest that the scheme in Ref.~\cite{Lyu:Kawashima:2024} manages to tame the area-law term in Eq.~\eqref{eq:area3dcft}.

 Finally, we want to point out some implications for entropic c-theorems~\cite{casini2007, nishioka2018}.
 In quantum field theories, the relationship between RG and entanglement entropy takes the form of various entropic c-theorems.
 The original c-theorem by Zamolodchikov~\cite{zomo-ctheorem} states that a central-charge-like $c$ quantity of 2D renormalizable quantum field theories is non-increasing along RG trajectories; $c$ is stationary at a fixed point and is proportional to the central charge of the corresponding conform field theory.
 Entropic c-theorems generalize the central-charge-like quantity to the universal contribution to the entanglement entropy of a sphere for a general $d$-dimensional quantum field theory, taking the value $F$ in Eq.~\eqref{eq:area3dcft} in 3D.
 In the context of an entropic c-theorem, the RG coarse graining is understood as increasing the radius of an entangling surface~\cite{nishioka2018}, in analogy to the block-tensor RG\@; the divergent terms in the entanglement entropy similarly haunts the analysis~\cite{casini2015}.
 One may hope that the idea of entanglement filtering developed in numerical TNRG and its recent rigorous realization~\cite{kennedy-hiT,kennedy-lowT} might inspire new ideas on how to deal with those divergent terms.